SageWizzards/Dynamic-Voting-Protocol/README.md

 The Dynamic Voting Protocol is a decentralized system designed to enhance collective decision-making.
 While prior versions introduced adaptive safeguards and meta-governance to prevent "meritocratic tyranny," a deeper analysis revealed vulnerabilities related to a lack of genuine accountability and explicability.
 This revised specification integrates three new core mechanisms: Governance Impact Statements for meta-governance proposals, Reputation Slashing as a consequence for poor governance, and a public explicability dashboard.
 The protocol now aims to create a system that is not only fair and adaptive but also transparently accountable and understandable to its participants.

 ## Contents
-Background
+- Background

-Protocol Overview
+- Protocol Overview

-Main Components
+- Main Components
-3.1.
+  - 3.1.
 Voter Profiles
-3.2.
+  - 3.2.
 Reputation Assessments
-3.2.1.
+  - 3.2.1.
 Adaptive Safeguards: The Equity Thermostat
-3.3.
+  - 3.3.
 Vote Delegation
-3.3.1.
-[NEW] Delegated Accountability and Slashing 3.4.
+  - 3.3.1.
+Delegated Accountability and Slashing
+  - 3.4.
 Bridging Strategies
-3.5.
+  - 3.5.
 Verifications
-3.6.
+  - 3.6.
 Connections
-3.7.
+  - 3.7.
 Decentralized Network
-3.8.
+  - 3.8.
 Participants
-3.9.
+  - 3.9.
 Incentives
-3.10.
+  - 3.10.
 Governance and Meta-Governance
-3.10.1.
-[NEW] Governance Impact Statements
+  - 3.10.1.
+Governance Impact Statements

-Vote Weight and Reputation Dynamics
+- Vote Weight and Reputation Dynamics

-[NEW] Explicability and Transparency
+- Explicability and Transparency

-Data Structures
+- Data Structures

-Protocol Sketch
+- Protocol Sketch

-Rewards for Nodes (Miners)
+- Rewards for Nodes (Miners)

-Blockchain Technology
+- Blockchain Technology

-Protection Against Abuse and Manipulation
+- Protection Against Abuse and Manipulation

-Applications
+- Applications

-Open Questions and Implementation Challenges
+- Open Questions and Implementation Challenges

-Related Work
+- Related Work

-Acknowledgments
+- Acknowledgments

 References